 The Forensic Chemistry Section of the Health and Environmental Testing Laboratory has a rich tradition, dating back to the early 1950's.
 In 1954, Robert Ericson helped establish the Toxicology Unit in the Chemistry Section under the old Division of Sanitary Engineering.
 Over the course of his 30-year career, Mr. Ericson developed a program that provided services for numerous local police departments, federal agencies, the Maine Department of Public Safety and the Maine State Police.

 After five years of hard work and preparation, the Forensic Chemistry Section of the Maine Health and Environmental Testing Laboratory received accreditation from The American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) on December 13, 2004 in the areas of Controlled Substances and Toxicology (blood alcohol and urine drugs).
 The laboratory has held continuous accreditation with ANAB, which was most recently renewed on January 9, 2020 and updated to include blood drug testing.

 ASCLD/LAB offers accreditation to forensic laboratories that exhibit strict compliance to a large number of rigorous quality standards.
 The accreditation program is voluntary and open to any crime laboratory.
 The program's criteria address all areas of the laboratory's operations including management, personnel training and qualifications, technical operations, evidence handling, proficiency testing, lab security, and health and safety.
 Compliance to these standards is assessed through a comprehensive and thorough inspection performed by an external team of ASCLD/LAB trained inspectors.

 Solid Dose Drug Chemistry Unit

 The Drug Chemistry Section identifies controlled substances seized by law enforcement officers.
 The evidence analyzed is usually presented in the form of pills, powders and plant material.
-The scientists in this section use sophisticated instruments and techniques to identify various drugs such as marijuana, cocaine, LSD and heroin.
+The scientists in this section use sophisticated instruments and techniques to identify various drugs such as marijuana, cocaine, heroin, and fentanyl.

 Testing methods for the identification of controlled substances include: a series of color and microscopic tests; thin layer chromatography; infrared spectrophotometry; and gas chromatography/mass spectrometry.